 - Barbary sheep, a subspecies of the wild sheep

 - Crested porcupine, a terrestrial animal

-- Barbary macaque, also called Barbary ape, an Old World true monkey with a variety of habitats
+- The Barbary macaque, also called the Barbary ape, is an Old World true monkey with a variety of habitats.

 The Most Dangerous Wildlife In Morocco Today

 Although there aren’t very many dangerous animals in Morocco, it doesn’t mean you should overturn rocks and logs with abandon.
 There is some dangerous wildlife you are more likely to encounter while hiking or traveling in the desert or mountains: